Advocates and lawmakers work on Medicaid dental benefit proposal

 The program provided more than $3,000 worth of care, including a root canal, two partial dentures and tooth restoration.
 The end result was rewarding, she said — but she’d rather expand access to regular preventive care.

-“The hope is for less people to need our programs,” Quinn said.
-“That we wouldn’t have to exist because everyone would have access to comprehensive medical care.”
+“The hope is for less people to need our programs — that we wouldn’t have to exist because everyone would have access to comprehensive medical care,” Quinn said.

-This article is printed in partnership with the Virginia Mercury.
-It also can be read on its website.

 Post a comment as